 Friendship bracelets.
 These used to be something young girls gave to their BFFs, but the concept has grown up.
 Friendship bracelets come with crystals, pearls, or beads, and can be further personalized with a charm that contains your friend's name or initials.

-Some great choices for grown-up friendship bracelets include these affordable silver Carrusel bracelets from Tous, these Tai bracelets from Willow Street (which are great for layering), and this "Be My Friend" bracelet with a gold heart charm.
+Some great choices for grown-up friendship bracelets include these affordable silver Carrusel bracelets from Tous, these Tai bracelets from Willow Street (which are great for layering), or a homemade bracelet from a site like Etsy.

 Necklaces with poetry or a favorite quote.
 I love words on anything, but the phrase has to mean something to me in order for it to be special.
 A beautiful phrase, poem, or quote on friendship might be the thing your friend will cherish the most.

 If that's the case, a gem like this Starry Friends Necklace from Uncommon Goods may impress.
 The inscription says, "Good friends are like stars, you don't always see them but you know they are always there."

 Engraved jewelry.
 This Hidden Message necklace from Red Envelope works well for both guys and girls, and allows you to put a short message on one side and your friend's initials on the other.
 The message can be up to two lines of 15 characters.

 A person's handwriting is special, and even more so because we use computers and typewritten messages so much now.
 The gifts that really stand out are the simple yet thoughtful messages that your friend can go back to time and time again.

 Cards.
 A simple note to tell your friend you care, are thinking of them, or appreciate them is one of the best ways to nurture your friendship and costs next to nothing.
 It's all about the time and thought involved that make cards special.